-(C) Interest Due Security Holders but not Payable by Mortgagor use of excess funds and Pool Advance Agreements) An Issuer is responsible under the Ginnie Mae I MBS Program for making payments, or making funds available for the payment, of interest due security holders, and under the Ginnie Mae II MBS Program for providing to the CPTA the funds necessary to make payments of interest due security holders, even if associated interest payments are not required to be paid by the mortgagor on the underlying pooled loan.
-For example, when a mortgage is prepaid in full in midmonth, the mortgagor pays interest only until the payoff date.
+Section C. Interest Due Security Holders but not Payable by Mortgagor

+An Issuer is responsible under the Ginnie Mae I MBS Program for making payments, or making funds available for the payment, of interest due security holders, and under the Ginnie Mae II MBS Program for providing to the CPTA the funds necessary to make payments of interest due security holders, even if associated interest payments are not required to be paid by the mortgagor on the underlying pooled loan.
+For example, when a mortgage is prepaid in full in mid-month, the mortgagor pays interest only until the payoff date.
 Security holders, however, are entitled to interest through the end of the month.
 The Issuer must make up the shortfall from its own funds.

-(D) Incorrect Calculation of P&I Payment
+Section D. Incorrect Calculation of P&I Payment